utaal/utaal.github.io/_posts/2019-06-03-the-design-and-implementation-of-a-lock-free-ring-buffer-with-contiguous-reservations.md

 }
 ```

 We use `AtomicUsize` to let the two threads read and update the pointers concurrently and safely.
 The writer/sender thread is in charge of `write` and `watermark`, the reader/receiver is in charge of `read`.
 This is important!
-Contended writes from multiple threads on the same memory location are a lot harder for the CPU's cache coherence protocol to handle, and will cost latency and throughput.
+Contended writes from multiple threads on the same memory location are a lot harder for the CPU's cache coherence protocol to handle, and will cost latency and throughput.[^2]
 What's more, it's a lot easier to reason about correctness of these concurrent protocols if each of the shared pointers are always written by a certain thread (their "owner").

 ### Writing